|[Submission]||Opening of abstract submission: September 15, 2016

 Notification of acceptance of abstracts of oral and poster presentations: April 5, 2017

-Deadline for submission of full papers (not mandatory): June 15, 2017
+Deadline for submission of structured abstracts or full papers: June 15, 2017

 |[Registration]||Opening of conference registration: April 1, 2017